alejandraluaces/TIY_Application/source/colophon.md

 # Colophon

-## Middleman
+## Code

 ### Build
 This site was created with [Middleman](http://middlemanapp.com) static site generator.

-HAML and SCSS were used, with Markdown for most pages.
+For templating, I used Haml and Markdown (depending on page-specific content).
+For styles, I used Sass/SCSS.

-I used flexbox for the layout of this page, because flexbox is seriously awesome.
-Most modern browsers are supported.
+Flexbox is seriously awesome, so I used it for the page layout.
+Most modern browsers are supported, with some unsurprising IE borking.

 Another cool thing I used was clip-path to 'cut out' my image in the bio module on the first page.
-It's just an alternative to using a transparent .png to achieve the shape, like TIY does on its homepage.
+It's just an alternative to using a transparent .png to achieve the shape (like TIY does on its homepage).

-#### Naming Conventions

-I name things how I've found they most make sense, using a combination of BEM and SMACSS conventions.

-#### Organization

-I use [Atomic Design](http://patternlab.io/about.html) principles to guide the way I organize my project.

 ### Deploy
 Using [Puma](http://puma.io/) to serve files, and [Heroku](http://www.heroku.com) to host them.
 I used [this article](http://jordanelver.co.uk/blog/2014/02/17/how-i-deployed-middleman-to-heroku/) to figure it all out.

+---

 ## Styles

 Fonts I used were those I found on The Iron Yard website; Tisa Pro and Open Sans.
 I tried to follow The Iron Yard's branding as closely as possible.

+---

+## Bugs

+There was a weird bug I encountered with flexbox, where sometimes I can scroll past the content and the site jumps repeatedly until you stop scrolling.
+Resizing the window or slowly trying to trigger the bug resets it.
+I referenced Philip Walton's [Flexbugs](https://github.com/philipwalton/flexbugs), but haven't come up with a solution yet.
+Soon.